parthratra11/confluence/README.md

 If you're looking at this, chances are you wish to make changes to the Confluence website.
 Also, it is perhaps likely that the nature of the changes that you wish to make is "content-oriented", that is to say, you wish to provide accurate content for the website.
 Here are the steps to do just that:

-1. Clone this repository (assuming you are a contributor).
-You may be prompted to login.
+1. Clone this repository (assuming you are a collaborator).
+2. Install dependencies using `npm install`.
+Make sure everything is working correctly by running `npm run dev` to run the development server locally.
-2. Make the desired changes locally by editing the `src/content/constants.ts` file appropriately.
+3. Make the desired changes locally by editing the `src/content/constants.ts` file appropriately.
-3. If some images are to be added, place them in the appropriate directory and then run `./minify-images.bash` from Git Bash (in the root directory of this project).
+4. If some images are to be added, place them in the appropriate directory and then run `./minify-images.bash` from Git Bash (in the root directory of this project).
 This will minify the images, making the website faster.
 Do not skip the minification.
-4. Commit your changes in this format: `content: <message>`.
+5. Commit your changes in this format: `content: <message>`.
 If your commit message is not in this format, it will not be accepted by Husky.
 Sample commit message: `content: add information about artists`.
 (Bonus: Write messages in the imperative case, i.e. "add" instead of "added" in the aforementioned example.
 This is considered a good practice.)
-5. Push your changes back using `git push origin main`.
+6. Push your changes back using `git push origin main` (you may be prompted to login).
 If the push is not successfull, pull changes into your local repo using `git pull origin main`, and then try pushing back again.
 (Resolve any merge conflicts if there are some, although that is not very likely for this project.)
-6. Relax and rejoice.
+7. Relax and rejoice.